Namora: Fictional character biography

 Namora is a character that originated in the Golden Age of Comic Books.
-Her original name was Aquaria Nautica Neptunia, but she was nicknamed "Namora" in honor of her cousin Namor.
-Like Namor, she is a hybrid mutant with superhuman strength and the power of flight by using the wings on her ankles.
+Her original name was Aquaria Nautica Neptunia, but she was nicknamed "Namora" in honor of Namor.
+Like Namor, she is a hybrid mutant who possesses superhuman strength and is able to fly via the wings on her ankles.
 When her father was killed by treasure-hunting surface-dwellers, she fully changed her name to Namora, the Atlantean term for "Avenging Daughter", as Namor means "Avenging Son".
-She was Namor's cousin (though not by blood), and became his companion for several years.
+Namora is Namor's cousin (though not by blood), and became his companion for several years.

-Namora was ultimately shown to have been fatally poisoned by the Lemurian terrorist Llyra.
-She was survived by her clone Namorita, whom she had passed off as her birth daughter because of Atlantian taboos against cloning.
-Marvel: The Lost Generation revealed that she had been a member of the Monster Hunters in 1956.
+Namora dies after being poisoned by Llyra.
+She is survived by her clone Namorita, whom she had passed off as her daughter because of Atlantian taboos against cloning.
+The series Marvel: The Lost Generation revealed that she was a member of the Monster Hunters in 1956.

 Agents of Atlas

 Cover art for Agents of Atlas #4.